Commerce is not accepting applications during Fall 2023. The next open window is Spring 2024, due on April 15, 2024.

 In order for a business to qualify for the property tax credit, it must meet all state and local eligibility requirements.
 To be qualified the business must satisfy one of the two specific statutory requirements, which are that business must either (1) make and investment in capital improvements, or (2) hire new employees.
 The business must contact the local enterprise zone administrator regarding the local eligibility requirements because the local eligibility requirements vary by the enterprise zone.

-For more information about Maryland Enterprise Zone Tax Credit contact:
+For more information about the Maryland Enterprise Zone Tax Credit contact:

 FREQUENTLY ASKED QUESTIONS